GM&O and Illinois Central

 Tracks in 2005.

 The Civil War destroyed the M&O, more than once, as each side rebuilt it when they gained control.
 After the Civil War they built additional segments in the south.
-But the segment that interests me is they finished building to Cairo on May 1, 1882.
+But the segment that interests me is that they finished building to Cairo on May 1, 1882.
 In 1886 they bought the St. Louis and Cairo and converted it to standard gauge to complete a connection from Mobile to East St. Louis except for ferry service at Cairo.
 So in my 1928 RR Atlas, the route from Mobile to East St. Louis was M&O. r2parks has a 1935 timetable map.
 If you right-click the map and save it as a file, you can then use a file viewer to obtain a resolution that is good enough to read the city names.

 In 1892 the Illinois Central built a steel truss bridge across the Ohio and the M&O used this bridge to cross the river.
 It was replaced during 1949-52 with a modern truss bridge using many of the same piers.